jeff1evesque/machine-learning/README.md

 Donations are very appreciated.
 Smaller donations, could fund a latté, during a late night meddling code.
 While larger donations, could fund further research, by assisting the cost for the following:

-- server(s): this could potentially be made open to the public, and implementing machine learning.
+- server(s): this could be made open to the public, and implementing machine-learning.
 - peripheral device(s): these device(s) could connect to the machine-learning server:
   - [raspberry pi](https://www.raspberrypi.org/): these devices could communicate to the machine-learning server, or *peripheral device(s)*.
   - [xbee chip](www.digi.com/lp/xbee): these chips could implement the [zigbee](http://www.zigbee.org/) wireless protocol.